CartoDB/carto-workshop/02-builder-analysis/exercises/chicago.md

 <!-- MarkdownTOC -->

   - 1. Import datasets and create a map
     - 1. 1.
 Import datasets into CARTO
     - 1. 3.
 Rename map title and layers
   - 2. Layers and widgets
     - 2. 1.
 Show the different options layers have
     - 2. 2.
 Add widgets in order to explore crimes layer
   - 3. Add Analysis and styles
     - 3. 1.
 Create crimes centroids for district
     - 3. 2.
 Style crimes layer
     - 3. 3.
 Connect police stations with centroids and calculate distances
     - 3. 4.
 Style police stations, centroids and lines layers
   - 4. Add an histogram widget for filtering by distance
     - 4. 1.
 Add a widget for filtering by store id
+- 5. Extension

 <!-- /MarkdownTOC -->